rweichler/aite/README.md

 this is really good for making jailbreak tweaks and LuaJIT ffi bindings, but it can be used for anything really

+it's also really fast for building other people's projects (in terms of actual build time, and figuring out what you need to do) if you don't want to deal with Make/CMake/autotools/premake

 # Installing

 ```bash